SamNie2027/SamNie2027/README.md

 https://github.com/Oasis-NEU/s24-group16

-Started as a Spring 2024 Oasis project, this app is a better alternative to Canvas for connecting with other people in the same class as you.
+A better alternative to Canvas for connecting with other people in the same class as you!

+This app started as a Oasis project (semester-long mentored team project) where we made some progress, unfortunately did not reach minimum viable product at this point.
+During the summer I turned it into my personal project after my teammates got busy and completed to MVP.

 <ins>My contributions as project manager and full-stack developer:</ins>